Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Even today, with all the modern life’s distractions around you, you can still feel how special this place is the moment you walk through its gates.

-During the National Revival Period or Bulgarian Renaissance as it is also known, the Rila Monastery’s role in the cultural and spiritual education of the nation grew substantially.
+During the National Revival Period, aka the Bulgarian Renaissance, Rila Monastery’s role in the cultural and spiritual education of the nation grew substantially.

-In fact, it transcended into the biggest educational and cultural centre of the Bulgarian lands.
+In fact, it transcended into the biggest educational and cultural center of the Bulgarian lands.
 Some of the most prominent educators received their knowledge here and dedicated their lives to spreading their wisdom.

 The monastery’s library opened its gates to pilgrims.
 The number of monastery visitors grew rapidly and so did the number of newly erected buildings.
 The whole area transformed into a huge monastery complex.
 It was able to accommodate all who sought enlightenment in the holiest place in Bulgaria.

-During the Ottoman ruling, sultans issued official decrees, which allowed the Eastern Orthodox monastery to function undisturbed.
+During the Ottoman rule, sultans issued official decrees, which allowed the Eastern Orthodox monastery to function undisturbed.

 Nowadays, you can visit the fortress-like monastery and most of its buildings.